Low Budget Film

 Sound Recording Secrets Revealed and what Tripod should you use?

-When it comes to sound, if you will be shooting a scene in what is considered a noisy area, consider pre-recording the actors dialogue soundtrack ahead of time and then playing back the sound on location in the same manner a music video is shot with on location lip sync.
-Yes, this method does limit the actors pacing to what they already recorded ahead of time, but your shooting time will be reduced by a phenomenal amount and you will save film as well.
-I'm not suggesting you do every scene this way, but if you have an upcoming tough day of shooting at a location and are concerned that someone not from your set will purposely begin mowing their lawn while you film, it won't matter!
-The ultimate revenge against uncontrollable noise that can conspire to ruin your filming schedule can now be controlled by pre-recording your dialogue takes!
-A word of caution about this technique.
-An experienced actor will probably be offended by the idea of having to pre-record their dialogue and then lip sync their dialogue on location whereas the younger, new to the business actor will probably welcome the opportunity.
+When it comes to sound, if you are shooting a scene in what is considered a noisy area, consider pre-recording the actors dialogue soundtrack ahead of time and then playing back the sound on location in the same manner a music video is shot with on location lip sync.
+Yes, this method does limit the actors pacing to what they already recorded ahead of time, but your shooting time may be reduced by a phenomenal amount and you will save film as well.

 A Sachtler tripod should retain 70-75 percent of it's resale value 3-4 years down the road.
 The advantage of a Sachtler tripod is it will assist you in achieving smoother pans and tilts which translates into less total takes.
 Less total takes means less film stock is consumed, which means you will spend less on film processing and film transfer costs, which then translates into less editing nightmares to fix in edit, while also achieving a higher overall production value.
-Meanwhile, when your production is done, you can choose to sell your sachtler and you should realistically get at the very least 50% back, and probably anywhere between 50-75% back.
-The 75% number is realistic if you sell it as soon as you no longer need it for your shoot and haven't damaged or dinged your tripod up.
-Lets not forget Bogen Tripods either, which actually cost a lot less than Sacthler and while not as ideal as the Sachtler, may be a great value since they are much less expensive.
-If you go Bogen, at the very least get the ball head design with the instant centering column ball joint adjustment.

 Super-8mm.com - Super-8mm Low Budget Feature Filmmaking Techniques